 What Are the Signs of Drug Addiction?

 If your loved one is struggling with depression, it may be that much more complex to recognize the signs of drug addiction.
 Your loved one may already be isolated from their friends and family.
-They may already be having mood swings or having trouble fulfilling their family or work obligations.
+They may already be having mood swings or trouble fulfilling their family or work obligations.
 When mental health disorders and drug addiction intersect, you may have to look more closely to see the signs of drug addiction.
 You’ll also want to understand how to help someone with drug addiction and depression before you start having conversations about getting help.
 Addiction is a chronic disease characterized by drug seeking and compulsive use, or difficult to control, despite harmful consequences.
 When someone is active in their addiction, getting more drugs and using them becomes the primary focus.
-For the person also facing depression, they may be using drugs to self-medicate their depression.
+The person also facing depression may be using drugs to self-medicate their depression.
 This is especially true if they do not know they have depression.
 Your role is to be an undercover detective.
 Look for physical changes in your loved one.
 Keep your eyes open for paraphernalia associated with drug use.
 Follow your gut because you know them better than anyone.